2imad/2imad/README.md

 - 👯 I’m looking to collaborate on open source
 - 🤔 I’m looking for help with : need a team to setup a new project idea
 - 💬 Ask me about Javascript - React - Angular - Azure - Blockchain
-- 📫 How to reach me: imadyoussoufi@gmail.com || twitter : @iyo_bemoore
+- 📫 How to reach me: iyo.bemoore@gmail.com || twitter : @iyo_bemoore
-- 😄 Pronouns: Imad
+- 😄 Pronouns: whatever you like.
 - ⚡ Fun fact: Sometimes i code in my dreams.